BaguetteEngineering/annotations-sketch-plugin/README.md

-## Presentation
+# Presentation

-This is a Sketch plugin for hiding/showing all layers named `Number` or `Arrow`.
+This is a Sketch plugin for hiding/showing all layer groups named `Annotations`.

-It works by setting the layers opacity to `0` or `1`.

-It affects all pages of the open document.
+It runs on all pages of the open document.

+It works by toggling the opacity attribute (`0%`/`100%`) on all your `Annotations` layers.
+It also locks/unlocks the groups so that you don't select them accidentally when they are hidden.

 It's useful when a same Sketch document is used for exporting:

-- images – _with_ numbers and arrows
+- images – _with_ annotations
-- prototypes – _without_ numbers and arrows
+- prototypes – _without_ annotations

 ---

 ![](screenshot.png)

+# Installation

+Double-click the `hide-specifications-overlay.sketchplugin` file in your Finder.

+# Developers

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._